nekelpatrick/smart-summary-app/README.md

 - **Frontend**: Next.js 15 with React, TypeScript, and Tailwind CSS
 - **Backend**: FastAPI with Python
 - **AI**: Currently using OpenAI's GPT-3.5 API for the actual summarization
-- **Infrastructure**: Deployed on AWS ECS with a custom domain and nginx
+- **Infrastructure**: Deployed on AWS EC2 with a custom domain and nginx

 The frontend talks to the FastAPI backend, which then handles all the AI magic.
 I implemented server-side streaming so you can watch the summary appear in real-time instead of staring at a loading spinner.